PABannier/fast-melanoma-detection/README.md

 | EfficientNet-B5 |     28M     |    384     |      0.902 |
 | EfficientNet-B3 |     12M     |    512     |      0.892 |
 | EfficientNet-B5 |     28M     |    512     |      0.905 |

-## Roadmap

-_Analysis_:

-- [x] Carry out an exploratory data analysis
-- [x] Define an objective (e.g.: reduce false positives, false negatives...)
-- [x] Choose a metric

-_Modeling_:

-- [x] Build a robust leak-free cross-validation strategy
-- [x] Start with small computer vision model (e.g.: EfficientNetB1, ResNet34) to experiment
-      with data augmentation techniques and rebalancing techniques
-- [x] Use larger computer vision architectures for better performance
-- [x] Test different training strategies
-- [x] Retrain 3 best models on the full dataset (except a test set)

-_Deployment_:

-- [x] Write a preprocessing pipeline
-- [x] Write an inference pipeline (include TTA in it)
-- [x] Package the preprocessing and inference pipeline in a Streamlit app
-- [x] Package the app in a Docker image
-- [x] Write scripts for training in makefile with option for epochs, models, batch size, seed, number of folds, image sizes, TTA rounds
-- [x] Create YAML configuration file (add a makefile command to run a specific YAML configuration file)